paukstelis/octoprint_deploy/README.md

   * Change udev rules for an instance with `sudo octoprint_deploy/octoprint_deploy.sh replace`
   * Always a good idea to update octoprint_deploy from time-to-time with `git -C octoprint_deploy pull`
 # Recent Changes
+* Check for spaces in instance name, admin user, and password
 * Force camera port to be greater than 7000
 * Allow removal of individual camera services.
 Improvements to instance and camera removal.
 * Haproxy fixed!
 No more trailing slash required!
 Running new octoprint_deploy on an older installation automatically update these entries.